Tarikul-islam-shazan/user-api-template-node/README.md

 ```
 docker-compose -f docker-compose.yml up --build
 ```

+to start dev container and start it immediately

-but, if you find any  error regarding bcrypt, then delete the container and image, go to project folder and delete **dist** and **node_modules** folder and then run this command again.
-Hope it will solve your issue, but if you face any further issue, please contact me.
+> but, if you find any  error regarding bcrypt, then delete the
+> container and image, go to project folder and delete **dist** and
+> **node_modules** folder and then run this command again.
+Hope it will solve your issue, but if you face any further issue, please contact
+> me.

+To run the container instance:

+    docker start nestjs_api_dev

+`nestjs_api_dev` is the container name

+To stop the container instance

+    docker stop nestjs_api_dev